 Mid-Hudson CRAFT participants visit host farms for a tour, talk or demonstration on a specific topic.
 These visits to other farms offer farmers-in-training exposure to a number of diverse farm enterprises, as well as opportunities to develop practical skills and network with other farmers and apprentices.

-The 2019 schedule will be posted in the spring of 2019.
-Click here to view the 2018 Mid-Hudson CRAFT Schedule.
+The 2019 schedule is now finalized.
+Click here to view the 2019 Mid-Hudson CRAFT Schedule.
 If you would like to join Mid-Hudson CRAFT, please contact Dave Llewellyn.